Nehonix-Team/ret-compiler/SECURITY.md

 ## Security Best Practices

-When using Fortify Schema in production:
+When using ReliantType in production:

 1. **Keep Updated**: Always use the latest stable version
 2. **Validate Depth**: Configure appropriate depth limits for nested objects
 3. **Monitor Performance**: Watch for unusual validation patterns that might indicate attacks
-4. **Sanitize Inputs**: Use Fortify Schema as part of a comprehensive input validation strategy
+4. **Sanitize Inputs**: Use ReliantType as part of a comprehensive input validation strategy
 5. **Error Handling**: Implement proper error handling to prevent information leakage

 ## Responsible Disclosure